thienpow/zttp/README.md

 ZTTP, async (io_uring only) http server for zig.
 WebSocket Ready.
 Multi-threaded Ready, streaming (soon)...

+Credits:
+*   The inspiration for building a comprehensive web framework in Zig, particularly the concept of integrating with modern frontend approaches like HTMX, is attributed to the Jetzig framework ([https://github.com/jetzig-framework/jetzig](https://github.com/jetzig-framework/jetzig)) and the pioneering work of its core contributor, @bobf.
+While no code was directly copied, this project's broader goal was shaped by Jetzig's innovative approach to building web applications in Zig.
+*   Async I/O backend inspired by the `ourio` project ([https://github.com/rockorager/ourio](https://github.com/rockorager/ourio)) by Tim Culverhouse (@rockorager).
+Please see `LICENSE.md` for full license details.

 # TODO:
 *   Implement support for HTTP/2, or HTTP/3.
 *   Add handling for HTTP request body streaming instead of full buffer.